6 Reasons Why Data Privacy Is Important For Businesses

 Why Do Businesses Collect Personal Data?

-For modern businesses, personal data is an essential component that makes up the foundation of many operations and is the means to keep them running.
+Personal data is an essential component for modern businesses that makes up the foundation of many operations and is the means to keep them running.

 • It may belong to your customers for your customer relationship management (CRM)

-• It may come from your website visitors for your Search Engine Optimization and Marketing (SEO & SEM)
+• It may come from Search Engine Optimization and Marketing (SEO/SEM)

 • It may originate from your end-users for usage analytics